mtth/kit/README.rst

 - What Flasker isn't?

     - A simplified version of Flask, SQLAlchemy and Celery.
-Flasker handles the setup but purposefully leaves you free to interact with the raw Flask, Celery and database objects.
+Flasker handles the setup but intentionally leaves you free to interact with the raw Flask, Celery and database objects.
 Some knowledge of these frameworks is therefore required.